iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Intro Design](./images/system-design/intro-design.png) [Image Credit](https://microservices.io/book)

-A key characteristic of the microservice architecture is that the services are loosely coupled and communicate only via APIs.
-One way to achieve loose coupling is by each service having its own datastore.
-At development time, developers can change a service’s schema without having to coordinate with developers working on other services.
-At runtime, the services are isolated from each other—for example, one service will never be blocked because another service holds a database lock.

-Another benefit of the microservice architecture is that each service is relatively small.
-The code is easier for a developer to understand.
-The small code base doesn’t slow down the IDE, making developers more productive.
-And each service typically starts a lot faster than a large monolith does, which also makes developers more productive and speeds up deployments.

 ### Service
 A service is a standalone, independently deployable software component that implements some useful functionality.
 A service’s API encapsulates its internal implementation.
 Unlike in a monolith, a developer can’t write code that bypasses its API.
 As a result, the microservice architecture enforces the application’s modularity.
 Each service in a microservice architecture has its own architecture and, potentially, technology stack.
-An important characteristic of the microservice architecture is that the services are loosely coupled.
-All interaction with a service happens via its API, which encapsulates its implementation details.
-This enables the implementation of the service to change without impacting its clients.
-Loosely coupled services are key to improving an application’s development time attributes, including its maintainability and testability.
-They are much easier to understand, change, and test.

-But why should we use microservice architecture?

 ### Challenges